ibm-cloud-docs/containers/vpc_network_policy.md

 **Level of application**: Worker node

-**Default behavior**: [VPC security groups](/docs/vpc?topic=vpc-using-security-groups){: external} are applied to the network interface of a single virtual server to filter traffic at the hypervisor level.
+**Default behavior**: VPC security groups are applied to the network interface of a single virtual server to filter traffic at the hypervisor level.
 When you create a VPC cluster, a default security group is automatically created for your VPC is and applied to the worker nodes in your cluster.
 * Gen 2: The default security group denies all incoming traffic requests to your worker nodes.
 * Gen 1: The default security group allows all incoming traffic to your worker nodes by default.